 3. The MC service client requests affiliation to MC service groups.
 The MCPTT groups are either defined in the primary MC system (see clause 10.8.3.1) or the partner MC system (see clause 10.8.3.2 or clause 10.8.3.2a).

-4. If any of the received group calls are ongoing in the partner MC system, the partner MC system shall initiate a late-entry procedure towards the MC service client.
+4. If any of the received group calls are ongoing in the partner MC system, the partner MC system shall initiate a late-entry procedure towards the MC service client for MCPTT and MCVideo.
+For MCData the MCData user is included in the group communication according to 3GPP TS 23.282 [13] clause 7.2.
 If any of the received group calls are taken place in the primary MC system but not yet in the partner MC system, the affiliation by the migrated MC service UE triggers the late-entry procedure which then includes the MC service UE and the partner MC system into the group call.
+For MCData the MCData user is included in the group communication according to 3GPP TS 23.282 [13] clause 7.2.

 The MC service client may indicate the successful migration of group communications to the MC service user.